nazariosoftwarellc/nazariosoftwarellc.github.io/nzs-site/src/posts/incogmeeto-about.md

----
-layout: post
-title: Hide your Google Meet video feed from yourself with Incogmeeto
+## Hide your Google Meet video feed from yourself with Incogmeeto
-banner: /assets/img/incogmeeto-splash.png
-tags: incogmeeto splash
----

 **Incogmeeto** hides your view of yourself whenever you join a Google Meet in Safari.
 That's it!